 It's sad.

-We're not bringing forth what the the talent within.
+We're not bringing forth the talent within.

 I mean, it's a disaster.

-And you know, his wife say, Well, you may have to swallow if you vote for Joe, but that's a hell of an endorsement.
+And, you know, his wife say, well, you may have to swallow if you vote for Joe, but that's a hell of an endorsement.

-You know, by the way, Joe say, I promise I'm not going nuts, and his brain surgeon is out there saying, no, he has uh his brain is working.
+And his brain surgeon is out there saying, no, he has his brain is working.

 Well, what endorsements he's getting lately.